coollabsio/coolify/CONTRIBUTING.md

 ## 4. Set up Environment Variables

-1. Copy the `.env.development.example` file to your `.env` file.
+1. Locate the `.env.development.example` file in the root directory of your local Coolify repository.

-2. Set the database connection:
-   - For macOS users with Orbstack, update the `DB_HOST` variable to `postgres.coolify.orb.local`:
-     ```env
-     DB_HOST=postgres.coolify.orb.local
-     ```
-   - For other systems, you may need to use the appropriate IP address or hostname of your PostgreSQL database.
+2. Duplicate the `.env.development.example` file and rename the copy to `.env`.

-3. Review and adjust other environment variables as needed for your development setup.
+3. Open the new `.env` file and review its contents.
+Adjust any environment variables as needed for your development setup.

+4. If you encounter errors during database migrations, update the database connection settings in your `.env` file.
+Use the IP address or hostname of your PostgreSQL database container.
+You can find this information by running `docker ps` after executing `spin up`.

+5. Save the changes to your `.env` file.

-## 5. Start & Setup Coolify
+## 5. Start Coolify

 1. Open a terminal in the Coolify directory.